CriticalSoilModels/fumat/README.md

 This will build the program in debug mode.
 Which is likely what you want so that the debugger can step into your umat.

-To run the unit tests:
+To run the main program use:

 ```
-fpm test
+fpm run
 ```

 To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```ford ford.md```